aartzz/xdAnswers/README.md

 ## 📝 To-Do

--   Add support for Vseosvita, Kahoot, and other educational platforms.
+-   Add more support for educational platforms.
 -   Fix bugs and improve stability.
 -   Add multi-language support for the UI.